bhardin/dotfiles/README.md

   but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

+## Secrets

+Some stuff you don't want on github...
+Like passwords you stash in your enviroment variables.
+This is what `~/.env-vars` is for.
+This means they'll stay out of your main dotfiles repository (which may be public, like this one), but you'll have access to them in your scripts.

 ## bugs

 I want this to work for everyone; that means when you clone it down it should